GentleGanku/GrimliteRev/README.md

 # Grimlite Rev
 A revisioned version of Grimlite, an AQW Bot Client. <br /> <br />
-Support the project by donating here: https://paypal.me/GentleGanku
+Support the project by donating here: https://paypal.me/GentleGanku <br />
+Contact through Discord: .Gentle G#2681
 # Latest Version
 The latest version as of now is the Grimlite Rev v1.3 - Skywalker Build (30012022): https://github.com/GentleGanku/GrimliteRev/releases/latest <br /> <br />
 See the rest of the versions here: https://github.com/GentleGanku/GrimliteRev/releases